fredrick/riff/README.md

 ### Recording a riff

 By default Riff can be accessed at [http://localhost:9000](http://localhost:9000).
 Riff will create a [MIDI](http://en.wikipedia.org/wiki/MIDI) input device labeled "Riff" that you can attach an instrument to.
-Record a riff from any instrument that supports MIDI and performances will be graded against that recording.
+Riff can then capture any MIDI instrument and grade performances.